 The great thing about this project is you can make it as big or as small as needed for your space.
 If counter space isn’t at a premium in your home, the hanging aspect of this project can be cut out altogether.
 Just add water to a jar and water your pothos clippings grow.
 If you are looking for more stylish options I’ve linked some below.

-All opinions are my own and I do use affiliate links.
+All opinions are my own, and I do use affiliate links.
 As a customer, you do not pay any more or less because of an affiliated link.
 A small percentage of the sale will go to the person who generated the link.
+Making purchases through the links above shows love and support for the content I’ve created.
 Thank you for your support of my blog!